Workers Compensation Insurance In Michigan

 If all the employees are partners or owners of a small corporation, you can obtain a certificate of exemption from the Michigan Workers’ Comp Agency.
 This form WC-337 is available from the Compliance & Employer Records Division.
 In some instances, the Bureau of Workers’ Compensation, a state agency, may allow a business to file form WC-337 (Exemption).
 It is not available online.
 Contact the Compliance & Employer Records Division at 517-322-1195 with questions regarding whether you are eligible for a workers compensation exemption.

-Who needs Michigan Workers Compensation Insurance?
+Who needs Michigan Workers Comp Insurance?

-Purchase a Michigan Workers Compensation policy:
+Purchase a Michigan Workers Comp policy: